Employees v Employer Posted In: Case Law

 Legal BodyEmployment Appeals Tribunal (EAT)

-Type of Claim / JurisdictionCollective and Trade Union Issues, Pay and Conditions of Employment
+Type of Claim / JurisdictionCollective and Trade Union Issues, Pay

 The case involves a cross appeal to a decision of the Rights Commissioner (Reference number r-065472-pw-08 et al) under the Payment of Wages Act 1991 by both the employer and the 16 employees concerned.
 The question to be addressed by the Tribunal was whether there had been a lawful pay deduction by the employer or not.
 Due to the complexity and extensive evidence provided at the hearing of this matter the case was heard over a nine day period.